hellogaon/INFINEL/README.md

 Loading Datasets
 --------

-The datasets used in the experiments can be downloaded [here]().
+The datasets used in the experiments can be downloaded [here](https://figshare.com/articles/dataset/INFINEL_dataset/24584862).
 Due to capacity and licensing issues, only some datasets (RMAT24, RMAT26) are available for download.
+Each dataset is 710 MB and 3 GB in size and takes about 4 and 20 minutes to download, respectively.
 Please load `*.graph_info` and `*.graph` files without any subfolders in the dataset path.
 ```
 $ cd /your/dataset/path

 # Download RMAT24 dataset
-$ wget
+$ wget -O RMAT24.tar https://figshare.com/ndownloader/files/43187529
-$ tar -xvf
+$ tar -xvf RMAT24.tar

 # Download RMAT26 dataset
-$ wget
+$ wget -O RMAT26.tar https://figshare.com/ndownloader/files/43187535
-$ tar -xvf
+$ tar -xvf RMAT26.tar
 ```